What Is the Good Student Discount?

 Allstate

 The Allstate “Smart Student Discount.”
 The insurer says you can save up to 20%.
-To qualify with Allstate, students will need to have at least one of the following:
+To qualify with Allstate, young scholars will need to have at least one of the following:

-• Pass the teenSMART® driver education program (this is the driver’s education discount)
+• Pass the teenSMART® driver education program (this is the driver’s education reward)

 • Be a full-time student under 25 years of age